 Adapting Is Required

-Sometime many years ago, I began making Pillsbury cinnamon rolls with cream cheese icing for my children’s birthday breakfasts.
-When the boys awaken to the smell of cinnamon rolls, they know it’s someone’s birthday because those are the only days of the year that I make them (they are horridly sweet, non-nutritious and, thus, perfect birthday food).
-When Claude, who has always been my healthiest eater, was in middle school I also began making him a birthday omelette, usually with onion, spinach and feta cheese.
-And, too, since he turned ten, we have taken him to our favorite Indian restaurant for his birthday dinner (Claude has eaten Indian food, which he loves, from the moment I introduced solid foods into his diet when I was also studying South Asian art and architecture).
+Many years ago, I began making Pillsbury cinnamon rolls with cream cheese icing for my children’s birthday breakfasts.
+When the boys awaken to the smell of cinnamon rolls, they know it’s someone’s birthday because those are the only days of the year I make them (they are horridly sweet, non-nutritious and, thus, perfect birthday food).
+When Claude, who has always been my healthiest eater, was in middle school I also began making him a birthday omelette with onion, spinach and feta cheese.
+And, since he turned ten, we have taken him to our favorite Indian restaurant for his birthday dinner (Claude has eaten Indian food, which he loves, from the moment I introduced solid foods into his diet when I was also studying South Asian art and architecture).

 Three days later, we received a postcard, which read:

 I had a wonderful break and I already miss you dearly.
 My first class is in a few hours and I’m excited to start school.
 Still, It would be great to visit MLK weekend.

 Claude will return home for the Martin Luther King, Jr. holiday weekend and we will properly fête the debut of his third decade.
 He knows he is getting a sports coat because we went together to pick it out and have him measured (with 37-inch arms, the sleeves always need lengthened).
 And, I imagine, we will go to our favorite Indian restaurant where they will bring him a dessert adorned with a sparkler that represents the twenty years, which, yes, feel as if they have passed in no more time than it takes to watch a substantial film.

 Nice Work If You Can Get It